 Office: AL 250

-The renowned Russian-American pianist holds a Doctorate of Musical Arts from the University of Miami, where she studied under tutelage of Dr. Sackstein, a pupil of the legendary Claudio Arrau.
+The renowned Russian-American pianist Irena Kofman holds a Doctorate of Musical Arts from the University of Miami, where she studied under Dr. Rosalina Sackstein, a pupil of the legendary Chilean pianist Claudio Arrau.

-Dr. Kofman is currently an Assistant Professor and the Director of Keyboard Studies at Florida Atlantic University.
+Dr. Kofman is currently a distinguished member of the Cremona International Academy faculty in Italy and Director of Keyboard Studies at Florida Atlantic University.